-There are numerous levels of felonies in North Carolina with drastic consequences, including a permanent mark on your criminal record, expensive fines, incarceration ranging from three months to life in prison, or even the death penalty.
+There are numerous levels of felonies in Charlotte with drastic consequences, including a permanent mark on your criminal record, expensive fines, incarceration ranging from three months to life in prison, or even the death penalty.

 There are four types of misdemeanors in North Carolina with penalties ranging from one day to five months behind bars in addition to other collateral repercussions.
 While these are less severe, misdemeanors still carry life-altering penalties.

-The repercussions of a criminal conviction in North Carolina are far-reaching and often permanent.
+The repercussions of a criminal conviction in Charlotte are far-reaching and often permanent.

 We also are the only firm to feature the co-authors of the book on North Carolina Criminal Procedure published by LexisNexis.
 As a result, we are authorities in these specialized areas of law and can develop defense strategies in any of the following areas aimed at securing dismissals, reducing the potential consequences, and gaining vindication at trial.

 Know and Assert Your Rights at Every Stage

 Criminal cases begin with an allegation that you committed some sort of offense